-The Bose Ultra Open Earbuds Truly Wireless belong to the relatively new category of open-fit headphones meant to tackle the desire of folks who want to experience a natural-sounding environmental awareness while listening to music.
+The Bose Ultra Open Earbuds belong to the relatively new category of open-fit headphones meant to tackle the desire of folks who want to experience natural-sounding environmental awareness while listening to music.
 While it's pretty clear why you'd want to block out the world in most scenarios, like on the bus, there's good reason to want to hear it sometimes, too.
 If you're an outdoor runner, work in collaborative spaces, take night walks, or need music to motivate you at team practice, these all suit open earbuds.
 These cuff-like earbuds represent the next generation of Bose open-fit designs and offer a novel solution by clipping onto the bottom of your ears while keeping the canals open.
 Let's see where they shine and if there are any trade-offs to this new style of open-fitting earbuds.

 Bose just released seven new colorways for these headphones, so we've updated our review accordingly.